Jan Paul van Hecke: Loans

 On 18 September 2020, he returned to the Netherlands on a season-long loan with Eredivisie side Heerenveen.
-He made his debut for Heeerenveen in a 3–1 Eredivisie win away to Fortuna Sittard on 19 September 2020.
+He made his debut for Heerenveen in a 3–1 Eredivisie win away to Fortuna Sittard on 19 September 2020.

 On 29 August 2021, he joined Blackburn Rovers of the Championship on loan for the 2021–22 season.
 He made his debut on 16 October, playing the whole match of the 2–2 home draw against Coventry City.
-He was sent off for a reckless challenge on Harry Wilson on his fifth appearance with Rovers already 2–0 down in an eventual 7–0 thumping at home to Fulham on 3 November.
-Van Hecke scored his first goal for Blackburn and in English football, doubling Rovers lead with a powerful header in the 2–0 away win at second placed Bournemouth on 11 December, closing the gap to four points to their promotion rivals.
+He was sent off for a reckless challenge on Harry Wilson on his fifth appearance with Rovers already 2–0 down in an eventual 7–0 defeat at home to Fulham on 3 November.
+Van Hecke scored his first goal for Blackburn and in English football, doubling Rovers' lead with a powerful header in a 2–0 away win at second placed AFC Bournemouth on 11 December, closing the gap to four points to their promotion rivals.
 He was named as the club's Player of the Season for 2021–22, becoming the first loanee to achieve the accolade.

-Breakthrough with the Seagulls
+Breakthrough with Brighton

-Van Hecke made his debut for the Seagulls on 24 August 2022, helping keep a clean sheet in the 3–0 away victory over League One side Forest Green Rovers in the EFL Cup second round.
-Three days later, he made his Premier League debut, coming on as a 88th minute substitute for Danny Welbeck and helped secure Brighton's 1–0 lead over Leeds to take all three points at Falmer Stadium.
+Van Hecke made his debut for Brighton on 24 August 2022, helping keep a clean sheet in the 3–0 away victory over League One side Forest Green Rovers in the EFL Cup second round.
+Three days later, he made his Premier League debut, coming on as a 88th minute substitute for Danny Welbeck and helped secure Brighton's 1–0 lead over Leeds United to take all three points at Falmer Stadium.
 With the absence of Levi Colwill, Van Hecke was selected ahead of Adam Webster where he made his first Premier League start on 21 January 2023, in the 2–2 away draw at Leicester City.
+He played in the 1–1 home draw against champions Manchester City on 24 May, keeping Erling Haaland goalless with Brighton sealing a place in the 2023–24 UEFA Europa League.

+On 13 July 2023, van Hecke signed a new contract with the Seagulls; the length of the contract was undisclosed.

+In the 2023–24 season, van Hecke began to establish himself as a regular member of the starting eleven, finishing the season with 28 Premier League appearances and five clean sheets.
+He was rewarded for his form with a new contract until 2027, with head coach Roberto De Zerbi praising van Hecke for his performances, saying that he is "improving in an incredible way".